wanglmnju/Loan_Default_Detection/README.md

 ## Overview

 The goal of this project is to identify high-risk loans by building a classification model.
-We use a dataset containing demographic and financial information of loan applicants and train various models including Logistic Regression and Gradient Boosting.
+We use a dataset containing demographic and financial information of loan applicants and train various models, including Logistic Regression and Gradient Boosting.

 ## Dataset